harvard-library/STLee-blacklight/README.md

 * Adding parameters to the LibraryCloud API query to limit results to public items in DRS
 * Making the actual HTTPS call to the LibraryCloud API

+This class includes code which escapes special characters before passing them to LC in the method params_to_lc.

+This class also rewrites the names of certain facet fields before passing them to LC in the method facet_query_params_to_lc.
+Some facets use the "_exact" version of the field name, but for other fields, such as originPlace, this doesn't work due to an LC bug.

 ### [lib/harvard/library_cloud/response.rb](lib/harvard/library_cloud/response.rb)
 Parse the response received from the LibraryCloud API.
 Inherit from the `response.rb` provided by Blacklight, and override certain functions as needed to handle differences between the responses